MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

 <!-- ---------- -->
 ###### Important fields and values

-* The file must include the generated Origin Trial token for the top-level domain.  `"ownership_token":` is the OT token that was generated when registering this domain for the **Ad Selection API** origin trial.
+* The `ad-selection-attestations.json` file must include the Origin Trial token that was generated and sent to you for this top-level domain.  `"ownership_token":` is the Origin Trial token that was generated when registering this domain for the **Ad Selection API** origin trial.

 * In the `"platform_attestations":` section, `"platform":` must be `"edge"` or `"android"`.